arc42/arc42.org-site/_pages/download.md

 : [ReStructuredText](https://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html),  markup language, heavily used by [ReadTheDocs](https://readthedocs.org/) and in the Python world.

 **textile**
-: Another simple markup language, [well-documented](https://txstyle.org/).
+: Another simple markup language, documented on [textile-lang.com](https://textile-lang.com/)/).

 **html**
 : Used only to _view_ the template, not to work with it.